hoonto/plnode/README.md

 #### Step 2: Take [PLV8](http://pgxn.org/dist/plv8/) and put it into deps

-I debated about whether I should stick Node into PLV8 or stick PLV8 into Node... decisions, decisions.
-I like Node's project strucuture and it's certainly the larger source base, so felt it was easier, less hack-ish to go this route.
+I debated about whether I should stick Node into PLV8 or stick PLV8 into Node.
+I like Node's project strucuture and it's certainly the larger source base, so going that route I modified plv8 source to be named plnode, and stuck that into Node's deps, adding some gyp stuff here and there.
+Ok done.

+*Note* node.cc had to get a couple of functions so we could get all that touch-feely node love
+> Ever listen to Nodeup?
+Does it make you feel like a golden methylenedioxy bridge too?
+Maybe it's an SF thing.

+Ok cool, now we can

 ```
 ./configure
 make
 ```

-and find your shared library here:  ./out/Release/lib.target/libnode.so
+and find a shared library here:  ./out/Release/lib.target/libnode.so

 #### Step 3: Make the PL extension.